Introducing a Polar Literacy Initiative

 3A: Polar oceans play a key role in global circulation of ocean water and air masses that keep the Earth temperate.

 - 3A-1: Global wind circulation involves three types of cells: Hadley, Ferrel, and Polar cells.
 Air rises in the hot tropics and sinks at the cold poles.
 Winds bring warm air toward the poles and carry cold air to lower latitudes.

 3B: Ice and snow (white surfaces) reflect sunlight back into space.
 Ocean and land (dark surfaces) absorb more solar energy.
-As snow and ice disappear, more heat is absorbed which accelerates melting of ice and snow.
+As ice and snow disappear, heat is absorbed by exposed surfaces, which accelerates melting of additional ice and snow.
 Scientists use the term albedo to describe the measurement of the reflectivity of the Earth’s surface.

-- 3B-1: Ice and snow have a high albedo while rock and ocean surfaces have a low albedo.
+- 3B-1: Ice and snow have a high reflectivity (albedo) while rock and ocean surfaces have a low (reflectivity) albedo.
 Melting ice and snow produce a positive feedback loop.